Zmart-22/Group-Project-1/README.md

 ![image](https://user-images.githubusercontent.com/125075891/230796407-a8e5a33d-5e4e-461b-b3a8-a82f453ea951.png).   ![image](https://user-images.githubusercontent.com/125075891/230796424-6bfdd41e-2c55-4826-9728-b787b8c2dac7.png)

 Another major conclusion we found is that natural gas is still the mostly used energy source in Colorado, and until the last few years, that trend showed increases in usage.
-One of the factors that could have contriubuted in the spike of usage during the 2020 year could have been the pandemic in which the US has not seen the likes of.
+One of the factors that could have contributed in the spike of usage during the 2020 year could have been the pandemic in which the US has not seen the likes of.

 ![image](https://user-images.githubusercontent.com/125075891/230796432-6c110fae-28ae-483b-913b-55e78afeeccb.png)